gravitational/teleport/rfd/0180-sso-as-mfa-method.md

 message SSOResponse {
   // RequestId is the ID of an SSO auth request. string request_id = 1;
-  // Token is a secret token used to verify the user's SSO MFA session. string token = 2;
+  // MFAToken is a secret token used to verify the user's SSO MFA session. string mfa_token = 2;
 }
 ```